 When are they open?

 Roundhay Park is open all year round.
 Tropical World is open for most of the year.
-For up to date opening times and dates please follow this link.
+For up-to-date opening times and dates please visit their website.

 Dogs are welcome outdoors.